-- ~ Half the IPv4 space is unallocated - if size of Internet is doubling each year, does this mean only one year's worth?! - No, because today we deny unique IPv4 addresses to most new hosts - we make them use methods like NAT, PPP, etc. to share addresses - But new types of applications and new types of access need unique addresses!
+- Less than 6% of IPv4 addressing space available - if size of Internet is doubling each year, does this mean only one year's worth?! - No, because today we deny unique IPv4 addresses to most new hosts - we make them use methods like NAT, PPP, etc. to share addresses - But new types of applications and new types of access need unique addresses!